Swimming and Hiking Tours

 - Swimming costume

-- Lightweight running style shorts to go over wetsuit.
+- Lightweight running style shorts to go over wetsuit (this will mean you can leave it on and the legs will not rub).

-- Trainers that are comfy for walking, not hiking boot style, they should be for running and be as light as possible.
+- Trainers that are comfy for walking, they should have a good grip and be as light as possible.

 - Socks, calf length or ankle length are fine.